395t/coding-assignment-week-3-nln-2/README.md

 The network was trained using 50 epochs, Adam optimizer, CrossEntropyLoss, and learning rates of 1e-3, 1e-4, and 1e-5.

-Also, we applied dropout for regulization and `Xavire` for network initialization.
+Also, we applied dropout for regularization and `Xavire` for network initialization.